seansovine/numerical_examples/cpp_matrix/README.md

 _Algorithms:_

+- A solver for the square system $Ax = b$ based on the LU w/ partial pivoting algorithm in Golub and Van Loan.
 - A very basic LU factorization.
 - A very basic solver for the square, full-rank linear system $Ax= b$, using the $LU$ factorization.